 Check out the full colour range: Double layer thermal hat

-For more hat selections: What to wear for hiking in cold weather
+For more hat selections read here: What to wear for hiking in the cold

 6) Take clothes off